-A new year, a new array of trendy motorcycle products hit the market.
+A new year, a new array of trendy motorcycle gear hits the market.
 Fresh options—helmets, add-ons, bike accessories, and more—provide plenty of choice, but also leave riders with a peculiar conundrum.
 Which options are worth the investment?
 What’s just hype?
 What’s affordable?
 What’s quality?
 The following overview is all about sorting through the filler and getting straight to the heart of the matter: recently released riding attire and bike add-ons that are worth the serious (and recreational) rider’s time.

 Riding Kit — Helmets